 Proving stuff with Lean

 On the side, I'm learning about theorem proving with Lean.
-In the future I would like to formalize more of my proofs using Lean, so far I have only done some tests.
+In the future I would like to formalize more of my proofs using Lean, so far I have only a small auxiliary lemma and some elementary results about Sidon sets.

 Error correcting codes from Generalized Quadrangles